Let me tell you a short story about an experience with a client:

 Recently I walked next to a client outside in nature.

-she pulled your chin forward, her shoulders went up, her neck shortened, her breath became shallow and high, her forehead was all crinkled in worry lines, her eyes widened and her voice was high pressed and shrill ….
+She pulled her chin forward, her shoulders went up, her neck shortened, her breath became shallow and high, her forehead was all crinkled in worry lines, her eyes widened, and her voice was high pressed and shrill ….

 I stopped and pointed out to her, what was happening to her body and her voice.

 …encouraged her to lengthen the back of her neck

 …guided her into breath support by inhaling deeply into her belly